I-am-PUID-0/DUMB_docs/docs/api/process.md

 ### `GET /process/service-status`

-Gets the current status of a process
+Gets the current status of a process.

 #### ✅ Example Response: